hexinfra/gorox/README.md

     shell> go version

-Then download the source code tarball, uncompress it, and build it with Go:
+Then download the source code tarball, uncompress it, and build it:

     shell> cd gorox-x.y.z
     shell> go build